DIAGNijmegen/oncology_ULS_AIMI/README.md

            └── ...
    ```

 4. Make sure the model dataset name is correct in the config.json file.
+Automatically, when building the docker container, nnunet_results is copied to opt/ml/model/, so you can keep this part.
 5. Put the sample input image `stacked_voi_sample.mha` from the zenodo page in `architecture/input/images/stacked-3d-ct-lesion-volumes/` (the `stacked_3d-volumetric-spacings.json` is already in the right place).
 6. If you want to do CPU testing instead of GPU, change `device` in `process.py` from `"cuda"` to `"cpu"`.
 7. Build the container using Docker.